-Common problem Possible Causes Equipment not suited.
+Common problem Possible Causes Possible Solutions Equipment not suited.
 Rental equipment.
 Not set up correctly.
+Replace after lesson.
+Adjust if possible.
 No safety protection.
 Not aware.
+Educate students on safety.
 Inappropriate clothing.
 Not aware.
 Do not own the correct clothing.
+Watch them if the weather turns bad.
+Advise them for the future.

-Beginner Progressions/Equipment Familiarisation
+Beginner Progressions/Stance